 - Does any other part of your body hurt?

-After performing a thorough evaluation, the chiropractor will have a good idea what your problem is and how to treat you.
+After performing a thorough evaluation, the chiropractor will have a good idea what your problem is and how to most effectively treat you.
 Depending on what is causing your shoulder pain, they may perform manual manipulations of your spine and shoulder, use massage therapy to boost your circulation in the damaged area, or start you on a physical therapy regimen.

 Relief From Shoulder Pain Could Be a Visit to the Chiropractor Away